Close

 RESULTS - FINAL PRODUCTS

-The proposed tool has two purposes:
+The tool has two purposes:

 1. Dissemination of spatial information

 The primary objective of the tool is to make available to the greatest number of spatio-temporal indicators testifying to the territorial dynamics observed in Mato Grosso in connection with adaptation and mitigation strategies implemented by societies.
-Thus, we propose to mobilize information allowing, for a zone predefined by a user, to produce a "dashboard" of the territorial situation from synthetic indicators on 4 major themes:
+Thus, we propose to mobilize information allowing, for a zone predefined by a user, to produce a "dashboard" of the territorial situation from synthetic indicators on 5 major themes:

-• Forests: changes in forest cover (deforestation and degradation)
+• Forests: changes in forest cover (deforestation and degradation) and forest fires

 • Water: evolution of pressures on water resources (creation of water reservoirs and degradation of riverbanks)